 There is nothing better than being out on the open-road driving or riding on a motorcycle.
-Many motorcyclists, it is more than a hobby and it is a way of life.
+For many motorcyclists, it is more than a hobby and it is a way of life.
 Motorcycles are exhilarating to ride but also fail to offer the same level of protection compared to vans, cars, or trucks.
 Thus, when motorcycle accidents occur, the motorcyclist will likely be significantly injured or may have even been killed.
-We have seen too many of our clients who were minding their business and being a cautious motorcycle rider suffer devastating injuries, including:
+Our Kansas City personal injury attorneys have seen too many of our clients who were minding their business and being a cautious motorcycle rider suffer devastating injuries, including:

 - Broken bones or fractures

 These injuries are caused by a negligent driver who was not paying attention and ran into our motorcycle driving client.
 When this happens, victims have the right to seek compensation from the other driver who caused their suffering.

 Because they may have only been wearing protective headgear while riding their motorcycle, motorcyclists are more vulnerable to devastating injuries and fatalities than people injured while driving their SUV, car, or truck.
 According to the National Highway Traffic Safety Administration, the number of motorcyclists killed in crashes actually dropped to 4,985 in 2018, which was almost a 5% decrease, but motorcyclists are still overrepresented in traffic fatalities.